3 ECTS credits

 The final grade is composed based on the following categories:

-Within the Other Exam category, the following assignments need to be completed:
+Within the Written Exam category, the following assignments need to be completed:

-• permanent evaluation with a relative weight of 1 which comprises 100% of the final mark.
+• written exam with a relative weight of 1 which comprises 100% of the final mark.

 Additional info regarding evaluation